onovae-24/expense-tracker-app/README.md

 ## 📊 Data Storage

-The app uses browser's local storage to persist data, ensuring your expense data remains private and accessible offline.
+The app uses the browser's local storage to persist data, ensuring your expense data remains private and accessible offline.
 Data includes:

 - Expenses with amounts, categories, descriptions, and dates
 - Budget settings